ResDiaryLewis/BlogPlan/blog.md

 You likely won't ever be fully confident that your manual or scripted load tests are _really_ as good as real traffic.
 If we were to test with live traffic, we would know that our tests throughput and request diversity were exactly* as they would really be for that period.
 GoReplay allows us to capture and replay traffic that was intended for our production infrastructure to our testing infrastructure.
 You can even modify your throughput with GoReplay by capturing live requests to a file, then replaying them later at a modified speed, or rate limit the replayed traffic (unfortunately this wasn't applicable for us as our application is time sensitive).

 \*As mentioned by Adam in his post, it's imperative to ensure that your test servers won't produce damaging side effects as a result of them receiving live traffic.
 Our application ties in with many external services, payment providers for example, that could have disastrous side effects if triggered erroneously.
-Unfortunately, protecting against these side effects is likely to have any requests that call them fail faster, using less resources.
+Unfortunately, protecting against these side effects is likely to have any requests that call them fail faster.
+This can skew your test results, as these requests will seem less resource intensive than they would be in the live server.

 ## Installing and running GoReplay
 We installed GoReplay on a VM running a HAProxy load balancer in order to intercept and replay the traffic.
 As we were using a Linux load balancer we never tried [the Windows flavour](https://github.com/buger/goreplay/wiki/Running-on-Windows) of GoReplay, which doesn't appear to support all the functionality of the Linux version.